More Info onUS Sanctions

 Under the Trump administration, economic sanctions became a prominent part of US foreign policy and were deployed in far greater volume than they were under the previous Obama administration.
 During his term, which ran from 2016 to 2020, President Trump took over 3,900 independent sanctions actions, with a peak in 2018 that saw the reintroduction of numerous sanctions against Iran (after the US pulled out of the Obama-era nuclear deal).
 For comparison, none of Trump’s predecessors had ever exceeded 700 sanctions actions in a single year.

-Despite the increase in sanctions actions against foreign targets, OFAC engaged in only 62 enforcement actions as a result of sanctions violations during the Trump presidency: 61 of those actions were against entities and 1 was against an individual.
+Despite the increase in recent US sanctions actions against foreign targets, OFAC engaged in only 62 enforcement actions as a result of sanctions violations during the Trump presidency: 61 of those actions were against entities and 1 was against an individual.
 The figures represented a 20% decline in enforcement actions compared to the second term of the Obama administration.
 Similarly, the average size of the fines issued for sanction breaches declined under President Trump: figures suggest a decrease of around 15% when compared to President Obama’s entire two terms – although the Covid-19 crisis likely played a significant part in limiting the amount of breaches and enforcement actions.

 While the proportion of sanctions issued to enforcement actions taken was perceived by some Trump critics as an over-use of designations and under-penalization of violations, the Trump administration was responsible for a number of substantive changes to the US sanctions regime.
 These include: